change coloring of services on host down

 - would that require a new config option, and if any, how to resolve that within the config verification checks

 - would such addins affect the default behaviour of the core and change that in a way, addons like gui or transportation could be affected in a way which is not compatible.

-#8 Updated by mjbrooks about 3 years ago
+#8 Updated by mjbrooks over 3 years ago